ckharide/backprop/README.md

 3. Gradient compute
 4. Gradient accumpulate

-  1. Lets examine what happens in forward path : Though forward pass is not always computed during backward prop
+     # 1. Lets examine what happens in forward path : Though forward pass is not always computed during backward prop

-      y._ctx = MultiplyContext(parents=[x, a])
+      + y._ctx = MultiplyContext(parents=[x, a])
-      A Multiply context is created based on the operands and it is stored in the _ctx object of y .
+      + A Multiply context is created based on the operands and it is stored in the _ctx object of y .
-      A graph is built with the nodes x and a to compute the gradients later.
+      + A graph is built with the nodes x and a to compute the gradients later.
 It knows which operands have contributed to the multiply operation .

+      # 2. Backward initialization
-  2. Backward initialization when y.backward() is called .
+       Backward initializaton happens when y.backward() is called.

-  3. During gradient compute using the context _ctx the gradient is computed on the operands something like this :-
+      # 3. Gradient compute

-      Call Multiply backward: returns (grad_wrt_a = 1*x, grad_wrt_x = 1*a)
+      + Call Multiply backward: returns (grad_wrt_a = 1*x, grad_wrt_x = 1*a)
-      This happens via a multiply rule which knows how to compute the gradients via a differential rule
+      + This happens via a multiply rule which knows how to compute the gradients via a differential rule

+      ``` python
       def backward(ctx, grad_output):
         a, x = ctx.parents
       return grad_output * x, grad_output * a
+      ```